-- Innovative, flexible and cost-effective smart campus solutions; - Our proprietary all-in-one AI-Space machine facilitates visualization and interaction in classrooms and other professional settings; - Innovative and visionary management team with a proven track record; - Strong and experienced sales team with a focus on art students.
+- Innovative and visionary management team with a proven track record; - Innovative, flexible and cost-effective smart campus solutions; and - Strong and experienced sales team with a focus on art students.

 Business Strategy

 We intend to continue to generate revenue from our core businesses, while expanding to related territories maximizing our existing resources, as well as striving to meet the needs of our clients.
 We intend to diversify our income model in the coming years by growing our four lines of business simultaneously.
 We are dedicated to enabling our students to capture life-changing opportunities by delivering transformative education services and by working with our partners.
 Our goal is to become a nationally recognized education services company that offers modernized and internationalized higher education solutions to students, with a focus on academic areas of art and computer science.
 We intend to achieve our goal by pursuing the following strategies: